UnknownArtistt/ShadowCrypt/README.md

 By using the Software, you acknowledge and agree that you have read this disclaimer, understand it, and agree to be bound by its terms.
 The user assumes all responsibility and risk for the use of this Software.
 The developer disclaims all liability for any damage, direct or indirect, resulting from the use of the Software.

-## Context

-In an era where digital security breaches are not just common but expected, the significance of having a strong, secure password cannot be overstated.
-Passwords are often the first line of defense in protecting personal, financial, and professional information from unauthorized access.
-Despite this, many individuals continue to use weak, easily guessable passwords, putting their digital lives at risk.

-A secure password acts as a robust barrier against hackers and malicious software.
-It ensures that your private data remains confidential, safeguarding everything from your email accounts to bank details.
-However, creating and remembering complex passwords can be challenging.
-This is where our program steps in, offering a solution that not only generates strong, unique passwords for each of your accounts but also encrypts them and stores them in your pc.

-The creation of the program has a unique goal, let to know the importance of using strong passwords and the importance of being cautious with them.
-Getting strong and secure passwords is important but encrypting them gives an extra security measure to avoid attacks.

 ## Technical Aspects

 ShadowCrypt can handle operations like: